 \$1800 - \$720 for hours worked as planned = \$1,080 paid in benefits for that month.

-If you qualify, your EDB payments will continue for a period equal to the length of your seniority minus 12 months.
+If you qualify, your EDB payments will continue for a period equal to the length of your seniority with the Company at the beginning of your disability minus 12 months.

 Payments will end on the earliest of the following: